stormpath/stormpath.github.io/source/console/product-guide/latest/_sources/directories.rst.txt

   Depending on what SDK or Integration you are using, further steps may also be necessary to fully enable Login with GitHub.

 At this point, any users that choose to login via GitHub will go through the GitHub OAuth 2.0 process and have new Accounts created inside this Directory using information retrieved from GitHub.
+For more information about Social Login, see the `Client API documentation <https://docs.stormpath.com/client-api/product-guide/latest/social_login.html#initiate-social-login>`__.

 .. _create-linkedin: